msgpack/msgpack-javascript/README.md

 extensionCodec | ExtensionCodec | `ExtensionCodec.defaultCodec`
 context | user-defined | -
 useBigInt64 | boolean | false
+intMode | IntMode | IntMode.BIGINT if useBigInt64 is true or IntMode.UNSAFE_NUMBER otherwise
 maxStrLength | number | `4_294_967_295` (UINT32_MAX)
 maxBinLength | number | `4_294_967_295` (UINT32_MAX)
 maxArrayLength | number | `4_294_967_295` (UINT32_MAX)
 maxMapLength | number | `4_294_967_295` (UINT32_MAX)
 maxExtLength | number | `4_294_967_295` (UINT32_MAX)
+intMode | `IntMode` | `IntMode.UNSAFE_NUMBER`

 You can use `max${Type}Length` to limit the length of each type decoded.

+`intMode` determines whether decoded integers should be returned as numbers or bigints.
+The possible values are [described below](#intmode).

+##### `IntMode`

+The `IntMode` enum defines different options for decoding integers.
+They are described below:

+- `IntMode.UNSAFE_NUMBER`: Always returns the value as a number.
+Be aware that there will be a loss of precision if the value is outside the range of `Number.MIN_SAFE_INTEGER` to `Number.MAX_SAFE_INTEGER`.
+- `IntMode.SAFE_NUMBER`: Always returns the value as a number, but throws an error if the value is outside of the range of `Number.MIN_SAFE_INTEGER` to `Number.MAX_SAFE_INTEGER`.
+- `IntMode.MIXED`: Returns all values inside the range of `Number.MIN_SAFE_INTEGER` to `Number.MAX_SAFE_INTEGER` as numbers and all values outside that range as bigints.
+- `IntMode.BIGINT`: Always returns the value as a bigint, even if it is small enough to safely fit in a number.

 ### `decodeMulti(buffer: ArrayLike<number> | BufferSource, options?: DecoderOptions): Generator<unknown, void, unknown>`